-- 1.1 This Standard is published as a Ministerial Building Standard under the Planning, Development and Infrastructure Act 2016 (the Act) and must be read in conjunction with the requirements of the Act and the Planning, Development and Infrastructure (General) Regulations 2017 (the Regulations). - 1.2 This Standard contains provisions for reducing the intrusion of unacceptable levels of sound into habitable rooms of residential buildings. - 1.3 The provisions in this Standard apply to a Class 1, 2 or 3 building, a Class 4 part of a building and a Class 9c residential care building located within- - (i) a noise attenuation area; or - (ii) an Australian Noise Exposure Forecast (ANEF) contour band of 20 or more. - 1.4 The requirements of this Standard are additional to those required by the Building Code and do not override any of the Building Code provisions.
+- 1.1 This Standard is published as a Ministerial Building Standard that forms part of the Building Rules under section 80 of the Planning, Development and Infrastructure Act 2016 and must be read in conjunction with the requirements of that Act and the Planning, Development and Infrastructure (General) Regulations 2017. - 1.2 This Standard contains provisions for reducing the intrusion of unacceptable levels of sound into habitable rooms of residential buildings. - 1.3 The provisions in this Standard apply to a Class 1, 2 or 3 building, a Class 4 part of a building and a Class 9c residential care building located within- - (i) a noise attenuation area; or - (ii) an Australian Noise Exposure Forecast (ANEF) contour band of 20 or more. - 1.4 The requirements of this Standard are additional to those required by the Building Code and do not override any of the Building Code provisions. - 1.5 Unless otherwise stated, a reference to the Building Code or an Australian Standard in this Standard is a reference to the edition current at the time of application.